 “All that time we spent running between the counter and the kitchen is gone,” Tanya says.
 “With Toast, we punch in the order on the tablet and it's sent directly to the kitchen printer.
 Plus, training is 10x easier because it’s all just buttons on a tablet.
 The ease of getting the order onto a printed ticket has made a huge difference in wait time - we’re at least a few minutes faster on each order.”

-Managers like Tanya can now change the menu in just a few seconds with Toast, rather than putting the whole operation on hold to make a small edit.
+Managers like Tanya can now manage the menu in just a few seconds with Toast, rather than putting the whole operation on hold to make a small edit.

 “With our legacy system, we had to shut down everything just to change the price of a muffin,” she remembers.
 “It’d take the system completely out for 4 to 5 minutes!
 We realized, ‘It’s 2015.
 What are we doing here?
 It shouldn’t be that hard to change a menu item.’”

 As a staple on the MIT campus and surrounding Boston neighborhoods, Flour processes a lot of gift cards from parents of students.
-Finding a way to digitally send gift cards was a priority for Mike and his team when selecting a POS system.
+Finding a way to digitally send restaurant gift cards was a priority for Mike and his team when selecting a restaurant point of sale system.